PRAB > News & Knowledge > Editorials > Advanced fluid recycling systems cut waste – Today’s Motor Vehicles

 Labor-focused efficiencies are only part of why automated fluid filtration systems typically have a return on investment (ROI) within nine months.
 Advanced systems can significantly lower fluid costs and haul-away expenses while maintaining higher quality cutting fluid for a longer period – extending the life of the cutting fluid 2x-to-5x.

 Valuable options for these recycling systems include coolant managers – ozone injection modules prevent rancidity, a major cause of cutting-fluid failure.
 This bacteria-control system eliminates the need for biocide and is a safe, economical way to kill bacteria, yeast, fungus, and mold.
-In addition, foul odors and skin irritations decline.
+Additionally, foul odors and skin irritations decrease.

-One manufacturer saw a significant decrease in the amount of haul-away waste after installing an advanced recycling system.
-Their previous recycling system consumed 4 drums (832L) of new cutting fluid oil and disposed of 4,500L every seven-to-eight days.
-With an advanced system, the company consumes that amount of new cutting fluid every 28 days and disposes of the same amount of waste every 83 days.
+One manufacturer experienced a significant decrease in haul-away waste after installing an advanced recycling system.
+Their previous recycling system consumed 4 drums (832L) of new cutting fluid oil and disposed of 4,500L every seven to eight days.
+With an advanced system, the company consumes a new amount of cutting fluid every 28 days and disposes of the same amount of waste every 83 days.

-By reducing waste fluids up to 90%, costs to haul away hazardous waste can be lowered dramatically and help with the system’s ROI.
+By reducing waste fluids by up to 90%, costs to haul away hazardous waste can be significantly lowered, which helps improve the system’s ROI.

 Extend Tool Life, Improve Part Quality